 Below is a list of the Top 10 Colorado VC Firms we add a few more in 2019.

 1. The Foundry Group

 Additionally, the firm revealed a new fund focusing on late-stage companies.
-The Foundry Group has had great success, and their portfolio has grown to include Pantheon, TrackR TechStars, Yesware, and Organic Motion.
+The Foundry Group has had great success, and its portfolio has grown to include Pantheon, TrackR TechStars, Yesware, and Organic Motion.

-After the successful IPO of Fitbit, The Foundry Group’s recent investments is Impact Health, a health care algorithm company.
-The company takes a multitude of customer inputs, preferences, and history than their algorithm finds an insurance plan that best suits their situation.
+After the successful IPO of Fitbit, The Foundry Group’s recent investments are Impact Health, a health care algorithm company.
+The company takes a multitude of customer inputs, preferences, and history then their algorithm finds an insurance plan that best suits their situation.
 Impact Health is sort of like a dating service, or maybe an Airbnb.

 2. Access Venture Partners

 Access Venture Partners is managed by David Gold (Managing Director), Kirk Hollan, Frank Mendicino III, Brian Wallace, Jay Campion, and Frank Mendicino II.
 Founded in 1999 in Colorado, with offices in both Denver and Boulder.

 Access Venture Partners has experienced exceptional success in its funding strategy.
 Their investment focus is on technology companies with a need for early-stage investment partners.
 Their investment portfolio includes; Kapost, CommercialTribe, Craftsy, Inspirato, Kapta, and LogRhythm.